The complete guide to sustainable direct mail

 Start with the data

-All successful one-to-one customer engagement starts with the data and this is also central to its sustainability.
+All successful one-to-one customer engagement starts with the data and this is also central to sustainable direct mail.
 Increasing the deliverability of data by fixing up any bad records, appending missing elements such as postcodes and identifying and removing records that can’t be repaired will eliminate one of the greatest causes of paper waste and reduce costs.
 With ongoing advancements in technology, data specialists can now carry out these processes better and faster than ever before.

 Segment and personalise